Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: Additional Details on Numerical Experiments

-We estimate the value-of-time (VoT) distributions of user populations in cities between Palo Alto and Millbrae by using the 2020 US Census American Community Survey (ACS) data \cite{ACS2021} on annual household wages.
-Although other valid methods for estimating users' VoTs exist, we assume, as is standard in the literature \cite{Athira2016EstimationofValueofTravelTimeforWorkTrips, Maheshwari2024CongestionPricingforEfficiencyandEquity, Tveter2022TheValueOfTravelTime}, that users' VoT distributions are proportional to the income distribution in their city of origin.
+We estimate user VoTs in cities between Palo Alto and Millbrae from the 2020 US Census American Community Survey (ACS) data \citep{ACS2021} on annual household wages.
+Although other valid methods for estimating users' VoTs exist, we assume, as is standard \citep{Athira2016EstimationofValueofTravelTimeforWorkTrips, Tveter2022TheValueOfTravelTime}, that users' VoT distributions are proportional to the income distribution in their city of origin.
+For each city in $S_\city$, we adjoin consecutive income intervals from ACS data to form the set of income brackets $S_\income := \{$ $\$0$-$\$14,999$, $\$15,000$-$\$34,999$, $\$35,000$-$\$99,999$, $\$100,000$-$\$199,999$, $> \$200,000 \}.$ We designate only users in the 2 lowest income brackets to be eligible for receiving toll subsidies (credits or discounts).
+This eligibility threshold approximates that, of twice the federal poverty level, used in the real-world 101 Express Lanes Project.
+Our model designates 16.77\% of all users to be eligible, a figure consistent with existing CBCP and DBCP studies \citep{Jalota2022CreditBasedCongestionPricing, ChiuJalotaPavone2024CreditvsDiscount}.